mlcommons/dynabench/docs/start.md

 `python3 -m uvicorn app.main:app --reload`

+**Note:** Remember to set the environment variables to run the backend, there is a an example of this file is called .env.example inside the `backend` folder.

 ### Frontend

 The main frontend is located in the `frontends/web` folder.
 Inside this folder, you will find a folder called `src/new_front`.
 About 99% of new changes should be made inside this folder.